tkmfujise/i18n_factory/README.md

 Even if you already created the model, you can generate an i18n file.

-Please try to run the next command.
+Try to run the next command.
 It will update or create an i18n file, which got the model columns from the database schema.

 ```
 $ bin/rails g i18n_factory:update ModelName